Tushar-ArmorCode/sodadata/soda/contracts/adr/02_contract_api.md

 A wrapper around the DBAPI connection is needed to handle the SQL differences.
-It's anticipated that initially the implementation will be based on the existing Soda Core Warehouse and Scan.
+It's anticipated that initially the implementation will be based on the existing Soda Core DataSource and Scan.
 But that later there will be direct connection implementations for each database.

 The returned connection is immediately open.